tom-youngblood/organic_social_pipeline/README.md

 │    ├── pb_bq.py             # Formats scraped data and sends it to BigQuery
 │    ├── bq_hs.py             # Formats BigQuery data and sends it to HubSpot
 │
-│── 📁 config/              # co Configs and API keys (excluded from Git) │    ├── apollo_key.txt
+│── 📁 config/             Co Configs and API keys (excluded from Git) │    ├── apollo_key.txt
 │    ├── hs_key.txt
 │    ├── pb_link.txt